RootLyre/CT406/HW1/MiniWeb/Readme.md

-This directory contains the code for the MiniWeb program, which takes user queries about countries from a database stored in the json file and filters through the countries based on the query results.
+This directory contains the code for the MiniWeb program, which takes user queries about countries around the world from a database stored in the json file.
+This database contains many facts and stats about the countries and the program filter through the countries based on the query results.